hoazgazh/dotfiles/README.md

 Requirements
 ------------

-Set zsh as your login shell:
+Set zsh as your login shell: (Change về zsh)

     chsh -s $(which zsh)